moira-alert/doc/source/development/architecture.rst

    :alt: checker
    :width: 50%

-Part of notifier constantly pull schedled noficications from moira-notifier-notifications set.
+Notifier constantly pulls scheduled notifications from ``moira-notifier-notifications`` Redis key.

-It calls sender for certain contact type and writes notification back to redis in case of send error.
+It calls sender for certain contact type and writes notification back to Redis in case of sender error.